Where does Fazer's cocoa come from?

 - The profit aspect covers, among other things, support for productivity through improving the quality of cocoa and increasing the yield of crops.

 - Taking care of the planet refers to criteria involving the use of fertilizers, taking the environmental impacts of farming into account, and education related to these issues.

-Direct programmes, on the other hand, allow for tracing cocoa all the way to individual farms.
+Farmer programmes, on the other hand, allow for tracing cocoa all the way to individual farms.
 With respect to certified cocoa, the minimum requirement is mass-balance.
 We require both cocoa producers and certification organisations to provide us with information about the communities where the cocoa comes from.

 Why is traceability so important to Fazer?

 Improving traceability in cooperation with all industry operators is important, because it gives us a chance to get closer to farmers, influence the conditions in which cocoa is farmed, and improve transparency and openness in the entire chain.

 Can you guarantee that the production of the cocoa bought by Fazer does not involve the use of child labour?